-- Early application deadline (November 1) : The application fee will be waived if you submit the application and all other required documents by November 1.
+- Early application deadline (November 1) : The application fee will be waived if you submit the online application by November 1.

-- Final application deadline (December 1) : $50 non-refundable application fee for applications submitted between November 2 and December 1.
+- Final application deadline (December 1) : $50 non-refundable application fee for online applications submitted between November 2 and December 1.
 You may pay your application fee online with a US credit card, PayPal, check, money order, or international bank transfer.